wlittler/HTMLIntroductory/syllabus/06 Intro Bootstrap.md

           </div><!-- /.container -->
         </nav>
 ```
 As you can see there are several contaniners and classes that bootstrap uses.
-Don't worry too much on understanding every single one of them, just know how it works.
+Don't worry too much about understanding every single one of them, just know how it works.

 <hr>

+## Day 9 - Grid

 ### Homework day 9

-Find a layout you like and feel conrtable replicating it for your midterm project.
-Make sire you have your layout for three break point, mobile, tablet, and laptop.
-If you layout does not have it, create it according to what you might think is important to show on each break points.
+Homework about grid

+## Day 10 - Responsive Utility and Navigation

 ### Homework day 10

-TBD
+Homework about responsive utility and navigation